WILD RIVER

 Residency Highlights

-We had a magical time at the Winter Candlelight Celebration at Wild River State Park on Sat Feb 8, where I presented my Winter Sound Garden near the Visitor Center.
+We had a magical time at the Winter Candlelight Celebration at Wild River on Sat Feb 8, where I presented my Winter Sound Garden near the Visitor Center.
 Click here to see photos and read more about it!
-Then, on April 5, we held the first ever “Maple Syrup Day” at Wild River, featuring the Sugarbush Sound Garden as part of an actual Sugarbush!
+On April 5, we held the first ever “Maple Syrup Day” at Wild River, featuring the Sugarbush Sound Garden as part of an actual Sugarbush!
+Then, at the end of April, we celebrated Earth Day with the annual Earth Fest event and my Earth Day Sound Garden, “While It Lasts”.

 Videos from previous Sound Gardens